 Instead, send them some merchandise and let them know that you've noticed their work, enjoyed it and would be very open to collaboration.

-If they host a YouTube show, they might just wear or use it on their channel - thus generating a significant amount of exposure.
+If they host a YouTube show, they might just wear or use it on their channel, thereby generating significant exposure.

-Tasting events are a time-honored tradition in the world of restaurants, and they're a great way to attract the attention of influencers as well.
+Tasting events are a time-honored tradition in the restaurant world, and they're a great way to attract influencers' attention as well.

 They get a delicious, free meal, and you get additional exposure - after all, collaborating with influencers is one of the most efficient ways of PR for restaurants.